How to Spend 2 Days in London

 Visit Trafalgar Square

 This square is a bustling part of the city.
 It is often referred to as the heart of London.
 Grab a coffee and post up here to admire the art and people watching.
+It’s within walking distance from Big Ben and Westminster Abbey.

 Address: Trafalgar Square, Charing Cross, London WC2N 5DN, United Kingdom